IainSteers/htcondor-mjf/DESIGN.md

 total_CPU -> params['NUM_CPUS'] # Using NUM_CPUS instead of NUM_DETECTED_CPUS as the former can be overriden by the sys-admin and cores reserved for other use.

-hs06 -> Site-provided value in the MJF_HS06 config key.
-If no key is defined with that name then a check to see if the /var/lib/mjf/benchmark file exists.
+hs06 -> Site-provided value in the 'MJF_HS06' config key.
+On HTCondor start a STARTD_BENCHMARK_JOB is run, first this checks for the existence of the config knob.

-If the file does not exist then the startd-cron kicks of a mutli-core LHCb Fast benchmark, running the benchmark on a number of cores matching the previously discovered total_CPU value.

-Once the benchmark has finished (~1min), the result of the benchmark is written to /var/lib/mjf/benchmark and consequently used as an approximated hs06 value.
+If the knob exists then the benchmark exits immediately.

+Else, the benchmark job runs a multi-core LHCB-Fast benchmark tuned to NUM_CPUS and writes the result to /etc/machinefeatures/hs06 file, as well as pushed to standard out as a benchmark value.

+(This job also checks for the existence of the /etc/machinefeatures/hs06 file so that condor restarts do not automatically re-benchmark.)

+##TODO: Clarify with Brian whether he wants the benchmark run as a STARTD_BENCMARK_JOB.
+I am assuming that he will.

 shutdowntime -> is dynamic and can be pulled either from the file /etc/machinefeatures/shutdowntime or fromm the htcondor ad.
 In the case of the latter, the file is also written so that experiment pilots can discover the shutdown time.